tienphan027/weather_app/README.md

 Weather condition (e.g., sunny, cloudy, rainy)
 Error Handling: Implement basic error handling for cases where the location input is invalid or the weather data cannot be retrieved.
 User-Friendly UI: Design a simple and user-friendly UI.

-II.
-SUBMISSION
-Create a Git repository for your project.
-Include a README with instructions on how to run the app and any additional information you’d like to provide.
-Share the Git repository link with us for evaluation.

-III.
-EVALUATION CRITERIA
-Your submission will be evaluated based on:
-Code quality, structure, and organization.
-User interface design and user experience.
-Functionality and adherence to the requirements.
-Bonus features, if implemented.
-Documentation and instructions.

-IV.
-SUBMISSION
-The deadline for submission is 48 hours.
-You need to upload your assignment to Google Drive, and then send a public link to the Google Drive file to hr@gethomebase.com to submit your take-home assignment.
-Please make sure the SHARING SETTING is PUBLIC.

 ### Contact: